CalebSkinner1/FantasyDynasty/README.md

 1. readme lol
 2. weekly update how to (for future self)
 3. future goals
+4. account for variance of projections
-4. improve efficiency of code
+5. improve efficiency of code
-5. once season starts, some code will surely break
+6. once season starts, some code will surely break
-6. once season starts, compute future value as percentage of remaining season
+7. once season starts, compute future value as percentage of remaining season